ianthecake/adventofcode/README.md

 # ADVENTOFCODE

-These are my solutions to the code excersizes from [adventofcode](https://adventofcode.com/).
-I tried to solve them with Rust.
+These are my solutions to the code excersizes from [adventofcode](https://adventofcode.com/).\n I tried to solve them with Rust.

-Each excersize is explained in the code comments.
-Feel free to explore!
+Each excersize is explained in the code comments.\n Feel free to explore!